 What Are PCBs?

 At its core, a PCB is a flat board made of non-conductive material, typically fiberglass-reinforced epoxy laminate, with conductive pathways etched or printed onto its surface.
 Electrical components are soldered onto the PCB through either wave soldering or selective soldering.
-Then, a conformal coating is then added to protect the surface and secure its longevity.
+Then, a conformal coating is applied to protect the surface and secure its longevity.

 The History of PCBs